thu-nics/UniNDP/README.md

 ## 1.2 simulator usage

-please refer to `UniNDP/testsim.py` for the usage of the simulator.
+please refer to `UniNDP/testsim.py` and [Simulator Documentation](#2-simulator-documentation-) for the usage of the simulator.

 ## 1.3 Adding a new architecture

 - Directly modify the configuration file under `UniNDP/config` if you want to explore different architecture settings on existing computation dataflow.
 - To explore a new dataflow, you should copy `UniNDP/backend/_template.py` to add a new backend, which requires further efforts.

+# 2. Simulator Documentation

+> The parameters are specified in [UniNDP/config](config) forder.

+# 3. Compiler Documentation

 # 2. Artifact Evaluation